 Let me state right off the bat that I’m not excluding myself when I say no one.
 Having clarified that, let’s delve into one of my pet trading related subjects.
-After I became interested in the markets, I used to look up to the nicely dressed, confidently sounding analysts who could explain every day’s movement of a currency pair or stock index.
+After I became interested in the markets, I used to look up to the nicely dressed, confidently sounding analysts who could explain every day’s price movement of a currency pair or stock index.
 It gave me a false sense of security, an illusory power over the market.
 But as the time passed, I began noticing that the reasons given for an UP move today would hold no value whatsoever in a week or a month’s time.

 For example, why would the Euro rise because of a better than expected German Ifo business climate reading in February, but fall in March, despite higher Ifo readings again ?
 Could it be that the factors that lead to price movement are much more complex and numerous than the analysts’ commentaries would have us believe ?
 Could it be that they are just as clueless as the rest of us, but it’s their job to act confident and write something everyday ?